shreya5627/TO-DO-LIST/README.md

 # TO-DO-LIST
-The user will be able to add a todo, create, delete, and update using this to-do_list app
+TODO app with authentication using mern (MongoDB, express.js, react.js, node.js) The user can add a to-do, create, delete, and update using this to-do_list app.